danube-messaging/danube_docs/docs/architecture/messages.md

 ### Core Fields

 * request_id (u64): Unique identifier for tracking the message request
-* msg_id (MessageID): Complex identifier containing routing and location information
+* msg_id (MessageID): Identifier containing routing and location information
-* payload (Vec): The actual message content
+* payload (Vec<u8>): The binary message content
 * publish_time (u64): Timestamp when the message was published
 * producer_name (String): Name of the producer that sent the message
-* subscription_name (String): Name of the subscription for consumer acknowledgment routing
+* subscription_name (Option<String>): Name of the subscription for consumer acknowledgment routing, when applicable
 * attributes (HashMap<String, String>): User-defined key-value pairs for custom metadata

 ### MessageID Fields

 * producer_id (u64): Unique identifier for the producer within a topic
 * topic_name (String): Name of the topic the message belongs to
-* broker_addr (String): Address of the broker handling the message
+* broker_addr (String): Address of the broker that delivered the message to the consumer
-* segment_id (u64): Unique identifier for the topic segment
-* segment_offset (u64): Message position within the segment
+* topic_offset (u64): Monotonic position of the message within the topic

 ### Usage